The 7 Best Med Ball Exercises For Pitchers

 Catch the ball and repeat on the other side.
 Alternate sides until you are done with your set.

 Take a split stance and try to keep your feet pointed straight ahead.
-If your right foot is out front, take the med ball overhead and slam it as hard as you can down and to the left.
+If your right foot is the lead leg, take the med ball overhead and slam it as hard as you can down and to the left.
 You can catch the ball and repeat.

 Split Stance Overhead Stomp